VMadhuranga/messaging-app/README.md

 ## Acknowledgements

-This project is part of [The Odin Project](https://www.theodinproject.com/), a free online course to learn full-stack web development.
+- This project is part of [The Odin Project](https://www.theodinproject.com/), a free online course to learn full-stack web development.
+- [Pictogrammers](https://pictogrammers.com/): open-source iconography for designers and developers

 ## Known Issues